4LT353CH0/odasce-animation/README.md

 Don't hesitate to use this framework, but there's one condition :

-__Do set this meta tag in the head of your HTMl to honour Sir Terry Pratchett__ - http://www.gnuterrypratchett.com/#HTML
+__Do set this meta tag in the head of your HTML to honour Sir Terry Pratchett__ - http://www.gnuterrypratchett.com/#HTML